Duals of Higher Vector Spaces: Computing n -duals of VS n -groupoids

 For any subset $B \subseteq [m-1] \in \Delta$ of cardinality $|B|=j$, the associated \textbf{degree $j$ $m$-dimensional degeneracy annihilator} is $O_B := \Ann\left(\sum_{i\in B} s_i \huaV_{m-1}\right) \subseteq \huaV_{m}^*$. \end{definition}

-We now focus on the two extreme cases needed for computing 1- and 2-duals, which we use in Section \ref{sec:computation-1dual} and Section \ref{sec:computation-2dual}.
+We now focus on the two extreme cases needed to compute 1- and 2-duals, which we use in Section \ref{sec:computation-1dual} and Section \ref{sec:computation-2dual}.
 These are degree 1 $n$-dimensional cores and degree $n$ $n$-dimensional cores.
-As we will show, in these cases, the degeneracy annihilators are isomorphic to the duals of the cores of the corresponding degree.
-We comment on a possible way to investigate this for degree $1<k<n$ cores in Remark \ref{rem:general-degree-cores}.

-Since different annihilators appear separately as solution spaces of the normalization equations \eqref{eq:NormalizationMostGeneral}, we refrain from identifying them as one object, as keeping track of the isomorphisms required would overcomplicate the explicit formulas in the computation.
-This will pay off further in the computation of the $\VB$ $n$-duals which we carry out in \cite{CuecaRonchi2024-temp}.
+Since different annihilators appear separately as solution spaces of the normalization equations \eqref{eq:NormalizationMostGeneral}, we refrain from identifying them as one object.
+This will further pay off in the computation of the $\VB$ $n$-duals which we carry out in \cite{stefano-thesis, CuecaRonchi-temp}.

 The degree $1$ $n$-dimensional degeneracy annihilators are the spaces that contain the components of an element in the $n$-dual that are normalized with respect to a single degeneracy map, $O_i:=\Ann(s_i\huaV_{n-1})$.
 We observe that for $0\le i < n$, the following exact sequences canonically split: